 © 2003, Kae Cheatham

 "....Cheat[h]am knows her history and her prose transports the reader to the harsh realities of pioneer life.
-Believable characters grounded in authentic detail, vivid description and plenty of action make for an enjoyable read. -- John R. Lindermuth from Amazon.
-May, 2011
+Believable characters grounded in authentic detail, vivid description and plenty of action make for an enjoyable read." -- John R. Lindermuth on Amazon, May, 2011